jeremy-dowdall/SloppyJ/README.md

 Mapping / custom keys
 ---------------------
-Mapping custom keys, such as switching between CamelCase and snake_case, can be handled using a Mapper:
+Mapping custom keys can be handled using a Mapper:
 ```java
 Jay.get(data).withMapper(new Mapper() {
     public String fromJson(String key) {